Alan Axelrod

-Alan Axelrod (born 1952) is an American author of history, business and management books.
+Alan Axelrod (born August 25, 1952) is an American author of history, business and management books.
 As of October 2018, he had written more than 150 books.
 Axelrod resides in Atlanta, Georgia.

+Life

-Axelrod received his doctorate in English from the University of Iowa in 1979, specializing in the literature and culture of colonial America and the early republic of the United States.
+Axelrod was born on August 25, 1952, in New York City.
+He received his doctorate in English from the University of Iowa in 1979, specializing in the literature and culture of colonial America and the early republic of the United States.
 He has taught at Lake Forest College and Furman University, worked as a publishing executive, and has been a consultant to historical museums, cultural institutions, television's Civil War Journal, the WB Network, and the Discovery Channel.

 Axelrod was a featured speaker at the 2004 Conference on Excellence in Government in Washington, DC.
 He has also been a speaker at the Leadership Institute of Columbia College (South Carolina) in Columbia, South Carolina, and at the 2005 Annual Conference of the Goizueta School of Business, at Emory University in Atlanta, Georgia.
-He also spoke at the 2014 annual conference of Ecopetrol in Bogota, Colombia.
+He also spoke at the 2014 annual conference of Ecopetrol in Bogotá, Colombia.